necro-nemesis/LabyrinthAP/README.md

 ## Accessing the device

-Obtain a copy of Putty:
+Obtain a copy of Putty and install it on your PC: https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html
-https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html

 1. Log into your router from your PC and find the address it assigned to the Pi.